 When I first began writing, I could have used this to illustrate and explain the adrenal dysfunction in SARD dogs.
 However, the allopathic medical community was quick to dismiss this term and these patients.
 Doctors told patients the problems were all in their head.
 They called it “a new-age illness.”
 They prescribed psychiatric and anti-anxiety medications.
 So, I couldn’t use this as a teaching tool.
 Your veterinarian would have scoffed at it just as MDs did in the 1980s.

 We see another condition in humans that shares similarities with SARD dogs called Congenital Adrenal Hyperplasia (CAH).
-Specifically, it’s a version called “non-classic CAH due to 21-beta-hydroxylase deficiency”.
+Specifically, it’s a version called “Adult-onset CAH due to 11-beta hydroxylase type 1 (11-BHD1)”.
 In this condition the adrenal glands become enlarged as they fail to produce cortisol.
 The result is a rise in adrenal sex hormones just as we see in SARD dogs.
 Management consists of low-dose cortisol replacement.

 As the name implies, CAH is a congenital disease and is often apparent at birth.
 I might have used this terminology to illustrate and explain adrenal dysfunction in SARD dogs.
 But veterinarians said, “CAH is congenital.
 These dogs were not born with SARD!”
 And the discussion was ended.

 In the field of veterinary medicine, a general practice vet named Alfred Plechner pioneered the use of low-dose cortisol in animals without a standard Addison’s diagnosis.
 He developed a laboratory test that assayed cortisol and total estrogen.
 He dubbed the scenario of low cortisol plus elevated adrenal estrogen Plechner’s syndrome.